Erick Anderson

-Erick Scott Anderson (born October 7, 1968) is a former American football player.
+Erick Scott Anderson (born October 7, 1968) is an American former professional football player who was a linebacker in the National Football League (NFL).

-Anderson played college football as a linebacker at the University of Michigan from 1988 to 1991.
+Anderson played college football for the Michigan Wolverines from 1988 to 1991.
 As a senior in 1991, he won the Butkus Award as the best collegiate linebacker in the country, was named Co-Defensive Player of the Year in the Big Ten Conference and was selected as a first-team All-American.
-He is the only player in Michigan Wolverines football history to lead the team in tackles for four consecutive years, and his 390 tackles at Michigan ranks third in school history.
+He is the only player in Wolverines history to lead the team in tackles for four consecutive years, and his 390 tackles at Michigan ranks third in school history.

-Anderson also played professional football as linebacker in the National Football League (NFL) for the Kansas City Chiefs in 1993 and the Washington Redskins in 1994.
+Anderson played in the NFL for the Kansas City Chiefs in 1993 and the Washington Redskins in 1994.

-Early years
+Early life

 Anderson was born in Long Beach, California, in 1968.
 He attended Glenbrook South High School in Glenview, Illinois, a suburb of Chicago.

 University of Michigan

 Anderson enrolled at the University of Michigan in 1987 and played college football as a linebacker for the Michigan Wolverines football teams from 1988 to 1991.